-Chemistry Electives: Of these thirteen (13) hours of chemistry electives, three (3) must be chosen from 300 (or 400 with permission) level chemistry courses, and ten (10) hours must be 200 level or higher in chemistry or another technical area with permission of department chair-person.
+Chemistry Electives: Of these thirteen (13) hours of chemistry electives, three (3) must be chosen from 300 (or 400 with permission) level chemistry courses, and ten (10) hours must be 200 level or higher in chemistry or another technical area with permission of department chairperson.

-Electives: There are twenty-eight (28) hours of electives.
+Electives: There are thirty (30) hours of electives.
 Six (6) elective hours must be completed in the social sciences.
 Nine (9) elective hours are required in the humanities, exclusive of foreign language.
 Three of the humanities hours must be literature.
 Three (3) of the humanities hours are to be at the 100 level or higher.
+Three (3) hours are free electives.